Jet airliner

-A jet airliner or jetliner is an airliner powered by jet engines (passenger jet aircraft).
-Airliners usually have two or four jet engines; three-engined designs were popular in the 1970s but are less common today.
-Airliners are commonly classified as either the large wide-body aircraft, medium narrow-body aircraft and smaller regional jet.
+A jet airliner or jetliner is a commercial fixed-wing aircraft (i.e. an airliner) propelled by jet engines.
+Jetliners can be used for both passengers and air freight, and are commonly classified as either the large wide-body aircraft, the medium narrow-body aircraft and the smaller regional jet.

-Most airliners today are powered by jet engines, because they are capable of safely operating at high speeds and generate sufficient thrust to power large-capacity aircraft.
+Jetliners usually have two or four wing-mounted jet engines; three-engined designs, with an additional engine at the empennage, were popular in the 1970s but became less common afterwards.
+Most modern airlines (with the exception of rural regional airlines) have supplanted propeller aircraft with large jet aircraft because jets can carry much larger payloads and are capable of operating at much higher air speeds, thus making air transportation more efficient on a commercial scale.
 The first jetliners, introduced in the 1950s, used the simpler turbojet engine; these were quickly supplanted by designs using turbofans, which are quieter and more fuel-efficient.

 History

 Early history

 The first airliners with turbojet propulsion were experimental conversions of the Avro Lancastrian piston-engined airliner, which were flown with several types of early jet engine, including the de Havilland Ghost and the Rolls-Royce Nene.
 They retained the two inboard piston engines, the jets being housed in the outboard nacelles.
 The first airliner with jet power only was the Nene-powered Vickers VC.1 Viking G-AJPH, which first flew on 6 April 1948.